Miss Huff Hardy Lantana

 Lantana camara 'Miss Huff'Item #5684 USDA Hardiness Zone: 7 - 11

-The most cold hardy lantana known - established clumps have survived temperatures as low as 0°F. An excellent choice for mass and hillside plantings and patio containers.
+The most cold hardy lantana known - established clumps have survived temperatures as low as 0°F. An excellent choice for mass plantings, along hillsides, and in patio containers.
 Showy orange and pink flowers cycle during the warm season.
 Evergreen in mild winter regions; treat as an annual in cold winter regions.

 - OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Quickly reaches 4 to 6 ft. tall and wide; larger in mild climates.